+Source: Economic Commission for Latin America and the Caribbean (ECLAC), on the basis of United Nations Commodity Trade Database (COMTRADE).

-- The list of the top 30 products imported by the Latin American and Caribbean region in 2006 includes various types of manufactures ranging from labour-intensive products to the automotive and electronics sectors.
-The products listed account for 98% of total imports from the Asia-Pacific region, showing a high level of concentration. - Asia-Pacific countries are strong players in the market for technology-intensive goods.
-In several other sectors, such as footwear, textiles and apparel and electronics products, the Asia-Pacific region competes directly with Latin American countries in their own markets and in third country markets. - To secure an even larger share of the region's market, Asia-Pacific countries would need to further strengthen their links with Latin American and Caribbean economies by building up alliances and promoting various types of business cooperation.
-Achieving this goal, in turn, requires a deeper knowledge of Latin American markets. - Meanwhile, the United States, the European Union and several Latin American countries have a strong position in the market for many manufactured product groups.
-This underlines the challenges Asia-Pacific countries must face to maintain or expand their market shares in the light of FTAs being implemented with the United States and the European Union. - Unless the Asia-Pacific countries form similar international trade arrangements, these agreements with the North could lead to a relative deterioration in market access conditions for those countries' exports to Latin America.
+• The list of the top 30 products imported by the Latin American and Caribbean region in 2006 includes various types of manufactures ranging from labour-intensive products to the automotive and electronics sectors.
+The products listed account for 98% of total imports from the Asia-Pacific region, showing a high level of concentration.

+• Asia-Pacific economies are strong players in the market for technology-intensive goods.
+In several other sectors, such as footwear, textiles and apparel and electronics products, the Asia-Pacific region competes directly with Latin American countries in their own markets and in third country markets.

+• To secure an even larger share of the region's market, Asia-Pacific economies would need to further strengthen their links with Latin American and Caribbean economies by building up alliances and promoting various types of business cooperation.
+Achieving this goal, in turn, requires a deeper knowledge of Latin American markets.

+• Meanwhile, the United States, the European Union and several Latin American countries have a strong position in the market for many manufactured product groups.
+This underlines the challenges Asia-Pacific economies must face to maintain or expand their market shares in the light of FTAs being implemented with the United States and the European Union.

-&lt;sup>a Using the Standard International Trade Classification Rev. 2 (two-digit level).
+• Unless the Asia-Pacific economies form similar international trade arrangements, these agreements with the North could lead to a relative deterioration in market access conditions for those countries' exports to Latin America.

-11. Latin American and caribbean countries' individual export baskets to Asia-Pacific markets continue to be highly concentrated in few primary products: almost all (except for Brazil and Mexico) have top three export items representing more than two thirds of total exports
+11. Latin American and Caribbean countries' individual export baskets to Asia-Pacific markets continue to be highly concentrated in few primary products: almost all (except for Brazil and Mexico) have top three export items representing more than two thirds of total exports